As busy working parents ourselves, we know that the combination of food and toddlers can be, well, challenging to say the least.

 There are no alternatives on the menu

 Make sure they realise that this is dinner – there is no substitute.
-No child EVER deliberately starved themselves.
 Bring forward the next meal if they refuse.
 Remember sometimes they might simply not be hungry.

 Tickle tastebuds by presenting food in fun ways

-Make food into a funny face, separate it by colour, provide pots of fruit or cheese, cut sandwiches into interesting shapes etc.
+Make food into a funny face, separate it by color, provide pots of fruit or cheese, cut sandwiches into interesting shapes etc.

 Make eating a game